 How to install JBoss EAP – step-by-step guide

-How to install JBoss EAP – step by step guide
+How to install JBoss EAP – Step by Step Practical Guide

 Introduction

-In this article we will discuss step-by-step guide to install JBoss EAP.
-Here we will install the JBoss EAP on a Linux (RHEL) machine.
+In this article, we will see installation of JBoss EAP on a Linux (RHEL) machine.

-JBoss EAP can be installed multiple ways –
+JBoss EAP can be installed in multiple ways –

 • ZIP installation (preferred) – installation binaries are in a ZIP file.

-• Installer installation – installation is done from JBoss EAP installer file
+• Installer installation – installation is done from the JBoss EAP installer file

 • RPM installation – using Red Hat Package Manager.
-This requires subscription.
+This requires a subscription.

 We will discuss the ZIP installation steps.